okazymyrov/piki/Vulnerabilities/Vulnerabilities.md

 ## Answer from Microsoft (VULN-069036 / MSRC Case 72610 CRM:0022004898):
 > We determined that a specific fix will not be released for the reported behavior.
+> However, we do have an option you can opt-into, which:
+> - Reduces download URL to 15 minutes when there is an IP change
+> - Download URL is instantly blocked if SPO IP policy is set, and request comes from outside of IP range

+## Timeline

+2022-06-14: Report created

+2022-06-16: Status changed from New to Review / Repro

+2022-06-30: Complete (Rejected / Won't fix)

 ## Steps to reproduce:
 1. Go to https://developer.microsoft.com/en-us/graph/graph-explorer